icopy-site/awesome/docs/awesome/awesome-kubernetes.md

 * [Test-Infra](https://github.com/kubernetes/test-infra)
 * [KubeInvaders](https://github.com/lucky-sideburn/KubeInvaders) - Gamified Chaos engineering tool for Kubernetes Clusters.
 It is like Space Invaders but alien ships are pods.
 * [predator](https://github.com/Zooz/predator) - Distributed performance testing platform for Kubernetes
+* [Octopus](https://github.com/kyma-incubator/octopus) - Octopus is a testing framework that allows you to run integration tests defined as Docker images on a Kubernetes cluster.
+* [chaos-mesh](https://github.com/pingcap/chaos-mesh) - A Chaos Engineering Platform for Kubernetes

 ## Continuous Delivery